luxc1101/raspi-usb-sim/README.md

 > **NOTE**:
 >Once you have already configured the WiFi SSID and PSK in step [Operation System Installation](#operation-system-installation) and the WiFi is not changed (SSID, PSK) and still available, you can skip this step.

-Only if WiFi network was changed, `ssh` (without file typ) and `wpa_supplicant.conf` (with new WiFi ssid and password) should write into boots partition of SD card.
+Only if WiFi network was changed, `ssh` (without file typ) and `wpa_supplicant.conf` (with new WiFi ssid and password) should write into bootfs partition of SD card.

 <details>
   <summary>wpa_supplicant.conf</summary>